Ravage 2099: Fictional character biography

-Paul-Phillip Ravage was the chief executive officer of ECO Central, a subsidiary of the Alchemax mega-corporation, that worked to combat polluters.
-Ravage's life changed when he was framed for murder in response to questioning the secrets of the company and the violent, often fatal, methods it used.
-Becoming a fugitive and armed with a blaster, a cog used as a shuriken, and a Kevlar vest, the red-haired Ravage was the target of both the police and Alchemax executive Anderthorp Henton.
-His companions while on the run were African-American orphan Dack, the son of a man his company killed, and Tiana Sikoski, an Asian-American woman who had been his secretary.
-Ravage's baptism of fire came when he battled a mutroid (one of the human convicts mutated by the radiation and biohazards of the prison island Hellrock), ECO security and Alchemax troops as found himself traveling from civilization to Hellrock.
-There he became the mutated hero of the Decred Barrio, an impoverished community of superhero worshipers located on the outskirts of the city.
-Ravage freed Tiana from the despotic ruler of Hellrock, Lord Dethstryk, the last legally elected American president exiled to Hellrock for his crimes who wore dark formfitting armor to control his deadly power of disintegration and planned to invade the rest of the world and destroy all humans.
-He would become Ravage's primary nemesis.
+Paul-Phillip Ravage is the chief executive officer of ECO Central, a subsidiary of the corporation Alchemax, which works to combat polluters.
+Ravage is framed for murder in response to questioning the secrets of the company and the violent, often fatal, methods it uses.
+Becoming a fugitive, Ravage is the target of both the police and Alchemax executive Anderthorp Henton.
+His companions while on the run are African-American orphan Dack, the son of a man his company killed, and Tiana Sikoski, an Asian-American woman who had been his secretary.
+Ravage becomes the hero of the Decred Barrio, an impoverished community of superhero worshipers located on the outskirts of the city.
+Ravage frees Tiana from Lord Dethstryk, the last legally elected American president exiled to Hellrock for his crimes who wore dark armor to control his deadly power of disintegration and planned to invade the rest of the world and destroy all humans.
+Dethstryk would become Ravage's primary nemesis.